greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="enable_nestloop"></a>enable\_nestloop

-Enables or disables the use of nested-loop join plans by the Postgres Planner.
+ Activates or deactivates  the use of nested-loop join plans by the Postgres Planner.
 It's not possible to suppress nested-loop joins entirely, but turning this variable off discourages the Postgres Planner from using one if there are other methods available.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|